Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Unravelling mergers' host clusters with gravitational waves

 $ {\rm ceil}[x] $ is the nearest integer largest than $x$, and the 90\% of the GW power is emitted at frequency between $0.2f_p$ and $3f_p$ \citep{oleary09}, while it rapidly decreases outward these limiting values.

 For a non-inspiraling eccentric source, the characteristic strain in each frequency bin $\Delta f$ is given by \citep{kocsis12}

 with $T$ the observation time and

-Figure \ref{sensi} shows how the fundamental frequency, the corresponding strain and the eccentricity vary for three mergers in SET 10.
+Figure \ref{sensi} shows how the fundamental frequency, the corresponding characteristic strain and the eccentricity vary for 150 mergers in SET10.
 For clarity, we do not show other harmonics in the same plot, despite the fact that the signal is initially broadband.
-Nevertheless for each binary we do calculate the contribution of all harmonics which contribute 90\% of the total GW emitting power \citep{oleary09,kocsis12}.
-We assumed a $T=5\,$yr observation time and used equation~(\ref{eq:hc}) for a non-inspiraling source.
-However, for binaries with instantaneous inspiral time in the range $f_{\rm p}/\dot{f}_{\rm p} < T$, we scaled the characteristic strain of each binary by a factor $\sqrt{(f_{\rm p}/\dot{f}_{\rm p})/T}$, in order to compensate for the fact that the binary has a limited lifetime at the characteristic frequency and the corresponding characteristic strain is suppressed.
+Nevertheless for each binary we do calculate the contribution of all harmonics which contribute $90\%$ of the total GW emitting power \citep{oleary09,kocsis12}.
+We assumed a $T=4\,$yr observation time and used equation~(\ref{eq:hc}) for a non-inspiraling source.
+However, for binaries with inspiral timescale in the range $f_{\rm p}/\dot{f}_{\rm p} < T$, we scaled the characteristic strain of each binary by a factor $\sqrt{(f_{\rm p}/\dot{f}_{\rm p})/T}$, in order to compensate for the fact that the binary has a limited lifetime at the characteristic frequency and the corresponding characteristic strain is suppressed.
 This is a conservative estimate for eccentric orbits, since in reality the binary circularizes and emits GWs not primarily only during pericentral passage, but throughout the orbit.

-The sources are assumed all at a luminosity distance $D_L = 100$ Mpc and redshift $z=0.024$, similar to the values calculated for observed LIGO sources.
-These tracks show approximately how the characteristic strain evolves as the binaries shrinks and merge.
-A more detailed study of the inspiraling eccentric waveform and its detectability is left for future work \citep[see also][]{oleary09,kocsislevin12,Mikoczi2012,gondan18}.
-Note that LISA\footnote{http://www.srl.caltech.edu/~shane/sensitivity/MakeCurve.html} \citep{larson00}, LIGO\footnote{https://dcc.ligo.org/LIGO-T0900288/public}, KAGRA\footnote{http://gwcenter.icrr.u-tokyo.ac.jp/en/researcher/parameter}, DECIGO (adapted from \cite{yagi11}) and the Einstein Telescope \citep{ET08b} sensitivity curves are also shown in Figure \ref{sensi}.
-Many sources fall in the observational LISA band, while a consistent fraction of them are potentially observable with KAGRA and LIGO.
+The sources are assumed all at a luminosity distance $D_L = 477$ Mpc and redshift $z=0.1$.
+These tracks show approximately how the characteristic strain evolves as the binaries shrink and merge.
+The turning point evident in all the curves marks a time-to-merger of 4 yr.
+Note that LISA\citep{robson19} \citep{larson00}, LIGO\footnote{https://dcc.ligo.org/LIGO-T0900288/public}, KAGRA\footnote{http://gwcenter.icrr.u-tokyo.ac.jp/en/researcher/parameter}, DECIGO \citep[adapted from][]{yagi11} and the Einstein Telescope \citep{ET08b,punturo10} sensitivity curves are also shown in Figure \ref{sensi}.
+Many sources fall in the observational LISA band at formation with high eccentricity.
+All stellar mass sources which merge within a Hubble time become potentially observable with LIGO, VIRGO, and KAGRA.
+These sources are more circular, in this case the characteristic strain in Figure \ref{sensi} follows $f^{-1/6}$.
+The final phase is described with a simple PhenomA prescription as described in \cite{robson19}.